Back to courses

 AI Fundamentals for Healthcare Professionals

-This is a virtual course.
+This is a live virtual course

 AI Fundamentals for Healthcare Professionals is a comprehensive virtual educational program designed to equip clinicians, administrators, and healthcare staff with the knowledge and practical insight needed to understand and apply artificial intelligence responsibly in healthcare settings.
 Through an accessible, real‑world–focused curriculum, participants will build a strong foundation in AI concepts and healthcare data, explore clinical and operational use cases such as decision support, imaging, predictive analytics, and workflow optimization, and examine critical issues of ethics, bias, performance, and trust.